 - Also look for jobs off campus.
 There are many jobs convenient to campus that may pay better than a work-study job.
 This may be a good option for working during the summer, since some jobs may not be able to schedule around your classes.

 If you can’t afford to pay the college bills in one lump sum, ask whether the college offers a payment plan.

 - Tuition Installment Plans: Tuition installment plans are a good alternative to long-term debt.
 Many colleges offer tuition payment plans, which split the college bill into up to 12 monthly installments.
 Tuition installment plans do not charge any interest, but may charge an up-front fee that is typically less than $100.

 If you still have a gap between college costs, financial aid and your other resources, consider borrowing student loans.

-- Federal student loans.
-Borrow federal first, because federal student loans are cheaper, more available and have better repayment terms.
-Federal student loans have lower fixed interest rates and more flexible repayment options than most other borrowing options.
+- Federal student loans: Borrow federal first, because federal student loans are cheaper, more available and have better repayment terms.
+Federal student loans have lower fixed interest rates and more flexible repayment options too.